China sentences Chinese-Canadian star Kris Wu to 13 years

 A Canadian diplomat was in court to hear the sentencing, it said.

+Wu was also slapped with a fine of 600 million yuan ($83.7 million) for evading taxes by massively underreporting his earnings from performances, advertisements and other sources of income.

-The June trial of the 32-year-old former member of the South Korean group EXO had been closed to the public to protect the alleged victims’ privacy.
+The June trial of the 32-year-old former member of the South Korean group EXO was closed to the public to protect the victims’ privacy.

 That year, a teenager accused him of having sex with her while she was drunk.
 Wu, known in Chinese as Wu Yifan, denied the accusation.